arangodb/docs/3.10/http/general.md

 ### Authentication via JWT

-ArangoDB uses a standard JWT based authentication method.
+ArangoDB uses a standard JWT-based authentication method.
-To authenticate via JWT you must first obtain a JWT token with a signature generated via HMAC with SHA-256.
+To authenticate via JWT, you must first obtain a JWT token with a signature generated via HMAC with SHA-256.
 The secret may either be set using `--server.jwt-secret` or will be randomly generated upon server startup.